 Although Brentwood Academy is not affiliated with any church or religious denomination, the mission of the school is rooted in a personal relationship with Jesus Christ.
 Through devotions, assemblies, Bible studies, retreats, and service opportunities, faculty, staff, and students articulate the reality of this relationship with Jesus in their lives.
 Each year the senior class identifies a theme verse which serves as an inspiration and challenge for the school community.
 More information on Spiritual Life.

-The upper school is under the leadership of Paul Compton, director, with Kent Bradford serving as dean of students.
+The upper school is under the leadership of Paul Compton, director, with Andy Bradshaw serving as dean of students.
 Administrative details are handled by Elizabeth Buchanon, receptionist, and Paula Booten, registrar.
 Students are part of a grade team and select an advisor from among the faculty on that team.